Rashad Johnson: Post-playing career

-In 2018, Johnson joined the University of Alabama as the sideline reporter for Alabama's gameday radio team and as member of the Alabama football staff in an off-field role.
+In 2018, Johnson joined the University of Alabama as the sideline reporter for Alabama's gameday radio team and as a member of the Alabama football staff in an off-field role.

 Johnson joined the Tampa Bay Buccaneers in 2022 as a defensive assistant.
+On February 6, 2026, Johnson was promoted to the role of cornerbacks coach following the firing of Kevin Ross.